TheMediocritist/Battery_Test/README.md

 ## Description
 What it says above.
 Not tested on device.
+Whatever happens, don't blame me.
+If it doesn't work, how about you fix it?

-To do
+## To do
 * clean up
 * add selectable CPU load
 * fix graphics so they work when charging (negative discharge)
+* get better hobbies